-- In Annex VI it is stated that, in some cases, the rules set out in Annexes VIII to X to - 32 REACH may require certain tests to be undertaken earlier than or in addition to the - 33 tonnage-triggered requirements. - 34 For substances that strongly adsorb or bind to sediment, uptake from sediment or food - 35 may become more important than uptake from water.
-Compounds that do not adsorb to - particles are covered by the pelagic tests.
-On the other hand, substances with a high - 37 potential to adsorb onto sediment (log $K{ow} > 5$ ) require sediment assessment even at - 38 tonnages below 1000 t/y.
-Therefore, at least a screening assessment using the - 39 equilibrium partitioning method (EPM) has to be performed for such substances.
-If this - 40 screening assessment results in a PEC/PNEC value above 1, data improvement is
+- 25 In Annex VI it is stated that, in some cases, the rules set out in Annexes VIII to X to - 26 REACH may require certain tests to be undertaken earlier than or in addition to the - 27 tonnage-triggered requirements. - 28 For substances that strongly adsorb or bind to sediment, uptake from sediment or food - 29 may become more important than uptake from water.
+Compounds that do not adsorb to - 30 particles are covered by the pelagic tests.
+On the other hand, substances with a high - 31 potential to adsorb onto sediment (e.g. $\log K{ow} > 5$ or $\log K{oc} > 3$) require sediment - 32 assessment even at tonnages below 1000 t/y.
+Therefore, at least a screening - assessment using the equilibrium partitioning method (EPM) has to be performed for - 34 such substances.
+If this screening assessment results in a PEC/PNEC value above 1, data - 35 improvement is necessary independent on the tonnage of the substance either by - 36 performing further long-term testing with sediment organisms or by refining the - 37 exposure assessment.
+The same approach also applies to substances with intermittent - 38 release to the aquatic environment that adsorb onto particles and that do not degrade - 39 rapidly.
+Substances with tonnages below 1000 t/y and a not having a high potential for - 40 adsorption (e.g. log Kow <5 or log K{oc} <3) do not normally need a sediment risk - 41 assessment.

-- 1 necessary independent on the tonnage of the substance either by performing further - 2 long-term testing with sediment organisms or by refining the exposure assessment.
-The - 3 same approach also applies to substances with intermittent release to the aquatic - 4 environment that adsorb onto particles and that do not degrade rapidly. - 5 Furthermore, it has to be considered that substances that do not exhibit a toxic effect - 6 when tested in water-only test systems because equilibrium was not reached during the - 7 exposure phase may nevertheless exert significant toxic effects in sediment tests.
-This - 8 may be especially true for low water solubility substances with high adsorption potential. - 9 Therefore, if no effects are observed in pelagic tests, extrapolation from pelagic data to - 10 sediment data is not possible.
-In such cases, performing a toxicity test on sediment - organisms (whole sediment tests) at lower tonnage levels (in accordance with Annex VI - to REACH) may also be necessary.
+- 1 Furthermore, it has to be considered that substances that do not exhibit a toxic effect - 2 when tested in water-only test systems because equilibrium was not reached during the - 3 exposure phase may nevertheless exert significant toxic effects in sediment tests.
+This - 4 may be especially true for poor water soluble substances with high adsorption potential. - 5 The exposure duration in aquatic studies can in some cases be too short to reach steady - 6 state conditions for such substances.
+Therefore, if no effects are observed in pelagic - 7 tests, extrapolation from pelagic data to sediment data is not possible.
+In such cases, - 8 performing a toxicity test on sediment organisms (whole sediment tests) at lower - 9 tonnage levels (in accordance with Annex VI to REACH) may also be necessary.